marianmeres/demino/README.md

 If any of the middleware returns anything other than `undefined`, the execution chain will be terminated and a `Response` is sent immediately.

-Middlewares can be passed globaly to the app instance, or individually to each route handler.
+Middlewares can be passed to the `demino` app globaly, or individually to each route handler.

 Todo: example